jhu-digital-manuscripts/rosa2/rosa-website/rosa-website-core/README.md

 #core module
-_TODO: move VIEWER code to separate module, goth FSI viewer and built-in JS viewer._
+_TODO: move VIEWER code to separate module, both FSI viewer and built-in JS viewer._

   * history handling? (provide activities/places)
     * See rosa.gwt.common.client.Action (for Roman de la Rose website.
 There is an equivalent for Pizan)